+Illustration: Solip Park, NoVA alumni See the visual story of the seminar day in Edda Norden website.
 The seminar discusses international perspectives in art education and highlights Nordplus theme: Digital competences and computational thinking: preparing children, young people and adults for a digitalized society.
 You are welcome to join Nordic Art Education in Motion seminar in Espoo, Finland!
-Seminar is organized by Aalto University, School of Arts, Design and Architecture in Finland, Nordic Visual Studies and […]
+Seminar is […]

 As a researcher, who worked with Youth in the community, I’m interested in the Art and Cultural purposes of Youth centers.
 In these social-engaged spaces based in communities, the purpose of my thesis is to evaluate how Art and Culture might take place in these Informal learning contexts.
 The locations studied are Montreal, my hometown, and Helsinki.